Car hire search is loading. Please wait…

 What to carry in the car

-Rental cars usually include basic safety items, but it is smart to check at pick-up.
-Common items include a warning triangle, first-aid kit, and fire extinguisher.
-A reflective vest or jacket should be available for use if you need to step onto the road in a breakdown or emergency.
-If you are driving in winter or mountain areas, ask whether any extra equipment is recommended.
+Rental cars usually include basic safety items, but it is smart to check at pick-up before leaving the rental branch.
+Common items include a warning triangle, first-aid kit, fire extinguisher and reflective vest or jacket.
+If you are driving in winter, heading to the mountains or travelling to ski resorts, ask whether extra equipment is required or recommended for your route.

 Great Bulgaria road trips to plan with a rental car

-If you are planning a one-way itinerary, check one-way fees and permitted drop-off locations before booking, especially in summer.
+If you are planning a one-way itinerary, check one-way fees and permitted drop-off locations before booking.
+This is especially important if you want to collect in Sofia and return in Varna, Burgas or another city.

 Frequently asked questions about car hire in Bulgaria